 Internet access should be provided to everyone who needs it to perform their job

-- In an office environment, it is likely all staff members will need internet access to do their jobs.
+- Everyone in an office is likely to need internet access to do their jobs.

 - In other situations - such as in a factory - only certain staff members will need internet access.